 The Tonto Apache families living on the hill were evicted during the years 1954 - 1957.

 In 1954 Allan Curtis moved from Indian Hill to a camp on forest land at the south end of Payson (near the location of the present-day Event Center).
 Most of the other Tontos followed.
 This area became known as "The Camp".

 The Forest Service unofficially allowed them to live there.
 However, rules were strictly enforced regarding such things as the distance between dwellings.

 Cutting trees from the surrounding forest for firewood was forbidden.
 Wood to heat dwellings was obtained from a scrap pile at the sawmill where most of the men living at The Camp were employed.

 The requirement to haul garbage away from the camp was a problem because the majority of those living there had no vehicle.
 There were no facilities.
-No on-site water.
-No electricity.
-No phones.
+No on-site water, electricity or phones.